Brahmotsavam (film): Critical reception

 Y. Sunita Chowdary of The Hindu gave it a 2.5 out of 5 and stated "Brahmotsavam is a confident, grand and sublime title for a noble plot that has been given a superficial treatment.
 Any joy that comes from the hero or this story is only ephemeral."
 Critic Pranita Jonnalageda, writing for The Times of India gave 3 out of 5 stars stating "A montage of beautiful visuals (Rathnavelu's brilliance), lots of happy people, and frequent song and dance routines may be the perfect ingredients for a ‘brahmotsavam’, but the end result needn't necessarily be a good film."
-Suresh Kavirayani of Deccan Chronicle gav the same rating, saying "Brahmotsavam is extremely good on paper, but the execution is not interesting."
+Suresh Kavirayani of Deccan Chronicle gave the same rating, saying "Brahmotsavam is extremely good on paper, but the execution is not interesting."
 Sify gave 2.75 out of 5 stating "Brahmotsavam has a grand theme but the director failed to narrate the movie in a convincing way as it is laced with tedious sequences and unending songs.
 Mahesh Babu's performance, rich production values and camera work works in this movie that has many issues."
 123Telugu gave a positive review stating that "Brahmotsavam is a film which has some decent moments going its way.
 This is not your regular dance and fight movie and has simple emotions.
 Mahesh Babu's performance, family emotions and huge star cast are basic assets.
 If you ignore the predictable nature of the storyline and some boring moments during the second half, this is one film which can be easily watched with your family this summer."

 India Today gave 2.5 out of 5 stars saying that "if Srikanth had chosen to stick with the genre 'family drama', the fate of Brahmotsavam would have been fine.
 But he chose to treat a feel-good road trip which has resulted in an absolutely chaotic screenplay".
 Behindwoods gave 2.5 out of 5 calling it a "hackneyed family drama that rides on the shoulders of Mahesh Babu!"
 Indiaglitz gave 3 out of 5 stating "A film that drives home the message that relationships must be celebrated."
 Writing for News18, Karthik Keramalu gave 2.5 out of 5 stating that "The nib of Sreekanth's ‘Brahmotsavam’ states that we're all a family.
 The problem is not that the nib is broken; the nib goes all over the place and it doesn't know where to stop and how to draw a picture that doesn't mumble black and white philosophies."
 Sreedhar Pillai, editor-in-chief for Firstpost stated "Brahmotsavam lacks a cohesive story and the way the film unfolds puts you into a deep slumber."